Open Faculty Positions

 Teaching Assistant Professor in Organic Chemistry

-The Department of Chemistry at the University of North Dakota invites applications for a tenure-track Assistant Professor to begin August 16, 2021, contingent upon available funding.
+The Department of Chemistry at the University of North Dakota invites applications for a non-tenure track Teaching Assistant Professor position with focus on Organic Chemistry to begin August 16, 2023, contingent upon available funding.

 All faculty are expected to contribute service within the department, college, university, and community.
 UND and the College of Arts & Sciences value diverse perspectives and seek applicants who are committed to helping students from underrepresented backgrounds succeed.